BryanBonner/Simple-GCD-Calculator/README.md

 # Simple-GCD-Calculator
+A simple greatest common demoninator calculator that demonstrates a user interface using C#.
 Made for Professor Holiday's CPSC223N